Payback (2020): Main event

 In the main event, "The Fiend" Bray Wyatt defended the Universal Championship against Braun Strowman and Roman Reigns in a no holds barred triple threat match.
 The Fiend made his entrance first and after the lights illuminated, he was attacked by Strowman to start the match, despite Reigns having not yet entered.
 This led to The Fiend and Strowman fighting each other.
 Strowman performed a Powerslam on The Fiend for a nearfall.
 The Fiend then performed a Sister Abigail on Strowman for a nearfall.
 The Fiend then performed a Uranage on Strowman through the announce table.
 The Fiend then obtained his Fiend-themed mallet, however, Strowman rose to his feet and attacked The Fiend.
 The Fiend then attacked Strowman with the mallet.
 The Fiend attacked Strowman with the steel steps, after which, both fought on the entrance ramp, where The Fiend threw Strowman into the LED screen atop the stage.
 As The Fiend attempted Sister Abigail on Strowman on the stage, Strowman countered and performed a Spear on The Fiend, knocking The Fiend and himself off the stage.
 Strowman and The Fiend then fought back in the ring where Strowman attempted a splash on The Fiend.
 The Fiend, however, countered and performed a Superplex off the top rope, causing the ring to implode.
 Roman Reigns (accompanied by Paul Heyman) then finally made his entrance wielding a chair and signed the match contract, officially entering him into the match.
 Reigns entered the ring and attempted to pin The Fiend and Strowman, however, both were nearfalls.
 Reigns then attacked Strowman with multiple chair shots and attempted another pin, only to get another nearfall.
 As Reigns attempted to attack The Fiend with the chair, The Fiend rose to his feet and applied the Mandible Claw on Reigns, who performed a low blow on The Fiend, taking him out.
 Reigns then performed a Spear on Strowman and pinned him to regain the title for a second time, and begin his historic reign.

 Reception

 Dave Meltzer rated Seth Rollins and Murphy vs. The Mysterios 3.5 stars, making it his highest rated match of the night.
 He rated the kick-off show match 1.5 stars, the lowest of the night.
 From there, the United States Championship match received 2.75 stars, the Women's Tag Team Championship match received 3 stars, Big E vs. Sheamus received 3.25 stars, King Corbin vs. Matt Riddle received 2.75 stars, Keith Lee vs. Randy Orton received 2.25 stars, and the main event received 2.75 stars.

 Aftermath

-In October 2021, WWE announced their PPV schedule for 2022 and Payback was not included.
-After a three-year hiatus, Payback was reinstated in 2023 for September.
+This was the final Payback held until it was reinstated in 2023 for September that year.
+As a result, this was the final Payback to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.